FREQUENTLY ASKED QUESTIONS

 Do you have coaches elsewhere in Australia?

 Not any longer.
 I have scaled the business back so it’s just me these days.
-I have clients all over Australia (and in fact, from other parts of the world too) so I’m happy to offer you phone or Skype coaching if you’re not in Melbourne.
+I work with clients from all over Australia (and in fact, from other parts of the world too) so I’m happy to offer you phone or Skype coaching if you’re not in Melbourne.

 I’m not sure about telephone or Skype coaching.
 Is it really as effective as face to face coaching?